sunilvb/spring-kafka-registry/README.md

      ]
 }
 ```
-This is a simple Avro Schema file that describes the Order message structure.
+This is a simple Avro Schema file that describes the Order message structure with various data types.

 Following are the two types of data types supported in Avro: